MaaSTaaR/539kernel-book/Chapter 1: First Things First: The Basics.md

 [^5]: Another popular open-source assembler is GNU Assembler (GAS).
 One of main differences between NASM and GAS that the first uses Intel's syntax while the second uses AT&T syntax.
 [^6]: Also they are available in **64-bit** x86 CPUs such as Core i7 for instance.
 [^7]: Or a procedure for people who work with Algol-like programming languages.
-[^8]: More accurately, stores the result in the same location of the first parameter.
 [^9]: <https://software.intel.com/en-us/articles/intel-sdm>
 [^object_files]: An object file is a machine code of a source file and it is generated by the compiler.
 The object file is not an executable file and in our case at least it is used to be linked with other object files to generate the final executable file.
 [^mach-microkernel]: Mach is an operating system's kernel which is well-known for using *microkernel* design.
 It has been started as a research effort in Carnegie Mellon University in 1985.
 Current Apple's operating systems macOS and iOS are both based on an older operating system known as NeXTSTEP which uses Mach as its kernel,